 The government of the Netherlands implements a policy that combines development cooperation with trade and investments.
 The policy “Investing in Global Prospects” is in place since 2018, wherein gender equality and sexual and reproductive health and rights (SRHR) are priorities.
 While new elections were planned for March 2021, the Dutch government resigned in January 2021, and remained in caretaker state for 2021.
 The formation of a new coalition government turned out to be very complicated, and a number of outgoing (vice-)Ministers stepped down throughout 2021 for various reasons and were replaced, including the Minister of Foreign Affairs and the Minister for International Trade and Development Cooperation.
 As of December 2022, formation negotiations have finally come to a conclusion, and a new cabinet was installed on January 10th, 2022.
 Most importantly, the Minister of Foreign Affairs will be former Minister of Finance Wopke Hoekstra of the Christian-Democrats; and the Minister for International Trade and Development Cooperation will be Liesje Schreinemacher, former MEP for the liberals (VVD).

 Dutch Overseas Development Assistance (ODA)

-Funding for Sexual and Reproductive Health and Rights (SRHR)
+Funding for Sexual and Reproductive Health and Rights

-In 2016, the Dutch government has started with the implementation of Strategic Partnership Agreements, coordinated by 7 alliances of NGOs, and 5 INGOs for the period of 2016-2020, for a total amount of EUR 215 million.
-These SRHR alliances focus on youth and rights.
-Apart from that, agreements had been established with 25 partnerships, in advocacy and capacity building for advocacy.
-Five of these partnerships have a relevance to SRHR, which concerns a total amount of EUR 168,600,000 over 5 years.
+In 2016, the Dutch government started implementing Strategic Partnership Agreements, coordinated by 7 alliances of NGOs, and 5 INGOs for the period of 2016-2020, for a total amount of €215 million.
+For the period 2020-2025 the Minister launched a new subsidy framework, including the SRHR Partnership fund for a total of €315 million.

 - European Institutions